Teranostico/teranostico/README.md

 # Some news
-  * Our paper was accepted: https://github.com/Teranostico/teranostico/wiki/Paper-accepted!
+  * Our paper was accepted.
+See our Wiki.